-An earth station is normally required during launch, early orbit and separation.
-It could be one of the DSN or GN Earth stations if the launch trajectory permits; however, in cases where there are gaps, another Agency's Earth station or a small portable station may be required.
+An Earth station is normally required during launch, early orbit and separation.
+It could be one of the DSN or NEN Earth stations if the launch trajectory permits; however, in cases where there are gaps, another Agency's Earth station or a small portable station may be required.
 The costs for Critical Event support must be included in the proposal.
 For information about costing this support, see Section 2.4.

-2.0 NETWORK SUPPORT COSTS
+2.0 NETWORK SERVICES COSTS

-Generally, mission proposals must include both launch and support costs.
-This section explains how to obtain costs for the DSN, GN, SN, and AMMOS.
+Generally, mission proposals must include both launch and communications/navigation costs.
+This section explains how to obtain costs for the DSN, NEN, SN, and AMMOS.